semgrep/semgrep-docs/docs/kb/semgrep-code/scan-engine-kill.md

 By default, Semgrep places resource limitations on the size of file scanned and memory allocated.

 However, Semgrep does not place limitations on the number of files scanned and scanning a large monorepo can involve thousands of files.

-Thus, the first course of action is to determine exactly how many files are getting scanned:
+To determine how many files are getting scanned:

 1. View the Semgrep scan output in your CI logs.
 This step depends on your CI provider.
 2. In the CI logs, search for the section **Scan Status**.